bjks10/RPC/README.md

 The code and supporting materials are run using MATLAB software.
 To run the example data, you will need:
 * SourceCode/RPC_example.m - run RPC and create output data
 * SourceCode/drchrnd.m - Dirichlet random generator function
-* SourceCode/heatmap.m - function file to generate desired heatmap figures
+* SourceCode/heatmap.m - function file to generate desired heatmap figures (this file is only needed if running MATLAB 2016a or earlier)
 * ExampleData.mat - input data source

 ## Example Data